This guide is for partners of either British Citizens or British residents who hold Indefinite Leave to Remain, who are outside the UK.

 - I usually recommend to my clients that the sponsor write a letter also, confirming support of the application and giving an outline of the history of the relationship

-- Evidence of your accommodation in the UK on arrival – if staying with friends or family this could be a letter from them, plus evidence of ownership (mortgage statement, deeds); in certain circumstances a housing report may also be required to confirm there will be no overcrowding
+- Evidence of your accommodation in the UK on arrival – if staying with friends or family this could be a letter from them, plus evidence of ownership (mortgage statement, deeds); in certain circumstances a housing report may also be required to confirm the condition of the property and that there will be no overcrowding (local UK Councils often offer this service, known as a Property Inspection Report, and plenty of private companies do too)

 - English requirement – the applicant must demonstrate a level of English (‘A1’ of the Common European Framework of Reference, speaking and listening only); if not from a majority-English-speaking country this could be demonstrated with a degree certificate if it was taught in English and is considered to be equivalent to a UK degree in academic level (this must be certified by two certificates from UK NARIC), or by taking an approved English test